LET’S GET STARTED

 On-Page SEO of Ecommerce for Search Engines & Users

-Role of Your Meta Titles, Descriptions, h1’s & Images and URL Structure
+Role of Your Meta Titles, Descriptions, H1’s & Images, and URL Structures

-Meta Titles, Descriptions, H1’s & Images, and URL Structure plays a very important role.
-If optimized correctly they can take your business to the next level.
-So, without talking much let’s go to the technical part of it and how to attract more traffic by Optimizing them.
+Meta Titles, Descriptions, H1’s & Images, and URL Structure play a very important role.
+If you optimized them correctly then they can help your business to get to the next level.
+Without talking much let’s go to the technical part of it and how to attract more traffic by optimizing them.

 Optimize Your Meta Title & Meta Description

 Most ecommerce sites use a formula based approach to their meta tags, which looks spammy, and usually follow a pattern like this:

 It’s easy to see why some ecommerce stores do this, many have hundreds or thousands of pages.
 Writing unique titles and meta descriptions can be an overwhelming task.

 A formula-based approach isn’t ideal.
 It leads to incorrect meta titles and descriptions on a lot of pages.